OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-GPIOs.md

 ### Changing the GPIO Function

-To set a particular package of hardware pins to a specified mode, use the following command:
+To set a particular group of hardware pins to a specified mode, use the following command:

 ```
 omega2-ctrl gpiomux set <HARDWARE PIN GROUP> <MODE>